-Basis of Presentation
+Basis of presentation:

 The accompanying consolidated financial statements include the activity of the Company and its wholly-owned subsidiaries, the Bank and Church Street Capital.
 All intercompany transactions have been eliminated in consolidation.
-The Company reports its activities as a four business segments: commercial banking; mortgage lending; credit cards; and corporate activities.
+The Company reports its activities as four business segments: commercial banking; mortgage lending; credit cards; and corporate activities.
 In determining the appropriateness of segment definition, the Company considers components of the business about which financial information is available and regularly evaluated relative to resource allocation and performance assessment.
-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP"), and conform to general practices within the banking industry.
+The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and conform to general practices within the banking industry.

-Significant Accounting Policies:
+Significant accounting policies:

 The preparation of consolidated financial statements in accordance with GAAP requires estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosures of contingent assets and liabilities.
-The basis of the estimates is on historical experience and on various other assumptions that are believed to be reasonable under current circumstances, results of which form the basis for making judgments about the carrying value of certain assets and liabilities that are not readily available from other sources.
+The primary reference point for the estimates is on historical experience and assumptions believed to be reasonable regarding the value of certain assets and liabilities that are not readily available from other sources.
 Estimates are evaluated on an ongoing basis.
-Actual results may differ from these estimates under different assumptions or conditions.
+Actual results may materially differ from these estimates under different assumptions or conditions.